Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

         :::bash
         # on LOCAL:
         $ cd ~/dev/jamesnewbrain
-        $ git status
+        $ git status                        # optional, check for changes
         $ git add .
         $ git commit -m "describe changes"
+        $ git push origin master

 Congrats, your website is all set up locally!
+Now let's set up our VPS and actually host this thing on the internet!

 ***

-# PART 2: DigitalOcean VPS configuration and setup to host our Pelican blog
+# PART 2: DigitalOcean VPS setup to host our Pelican blog

+Once you've decided on going the VPS route (and not a cloud-based hosting like Amazon EC2), you'll quickly narrow your VPS providers down to either [DigitalOcean] [digitalocean] or [Linode] [linode].
+Both have great reps.
+For my use case, DigitalOcean provided a dirt cheap $6/month hosting deal which includes automated backups of my server, which won me over.

 ## I. Create a DigitalOcean droplet

-See [official DigitalOcean tutorial][do_droplet] for more help.
+See [official DigitalOcean tutorial] [do_droplet] for more help.

-1. Create Droplet, select a meaningful hostname
+1. From the [DigitalOcean dashboard] [dod], create Droplet, and select a meaningful/memorable **hostname**.
 2. Select size / price plan (I chose their cheapest droplet which gives you 512MB / 1CPU / 20GB SSD / 1TB x-fer for $5 per month).
-3. Select region / datacenter near you
+3. Select region / datacenter near you.
 4. Select distribution (I chose Ubuntu 12.04.3 x64).
-5. We will add our SSH key later in this procedure
+5. We will add our SSH key later in this procedure.
 6. Settings (I chose to enable the following: Enable VirtIO, Private Networking, Backups (for an extra $1 per month)).

 DigitalOcean will then spin up your VPS and email you your VPS's IP address, and default root user password.